 • The history

 It would be best to buy a car from a good buddy or your parent but, as we all know this is almost never the case.
-Before buying a car, ask for the maintenance-service book, ask to go to a garage-dealer, let them hook up the car on diagnostics (this is a must-do, almost all of the car’s history is here, unless it’s been tampered).
+Before buying a car, ask for the maintenance-service book, ask to go to a garage-dealer, let them hook up the car on diagnostics (this is a must-do, almost all of the car’s history is here unless it’s tampered with).
 If the car is what the dealer says it is he will gladly let you do this.
-If the situation is opposite leave and never come back.
+If the situation is the opposite leave and never come back.

 • Leave the sense of perfection behind you-it is USED!!!

 Not saying that this is bad, but always remember that you are buying a USED car.
-Be ready for imperfections off all sorts (minor dents, leakages, scratches).
-The golden formula is: more imperfections=less money.
+Be ready for imperfections of all sorts (minor dents, leakages, scratches).
+The golden formula is more imperfections=less money.
 Also, very picky=you’ll probably end up with the worst choice.

 • Discounts, advantages